 Jost (pronounced ‘yoast’) is a little island with a big personality.
 It may only occupy 4 sq miles of land in the teal-blue sea, but its good-time reputation has spread thousands of miles beyond.
 Jost van Dyke is a jovial island, where a man named Foxy is king and ‘time flies when you ain’t doin’ shit, ‘ as the T-shirts proclaim.

 For over 400 years Jost has been an oasis for seafarers and adventurers.
 A Dutch pirate (the island’s namesake) used the island as a base in the 17th century.
 In the 18th century it became a homestead for Quakers escaping religious tyranny in England.
-In the late 1960s free-spirited boaters found Jost’s unspoiled shores, and Foxy built a bar to greet them.
+In the late 1960s free-spirited boaters found Jost’s unspoiled shores.
+Foxy built a bar to greet them.

 The tide ebbed and flowed for a quarter of a century and not much changed.
 Electricity arrived in 1991 and roads were cut a few years later.

-Jost is no secret to yachters and glitterati (Jimmy Buffet and Keith Richards stop by), yet the island’s emerald hills and sparkling beaches remain untrammeled by development.
+Yachties and glitterati (Jimmy Buffet and Keith Richards) stop by.
+Yet the island’s emerald hills and sparkling beaches remain untrammeled by development.
 As one local says, ‘When Main Street is still a beach, you know life is good.’

-The coast line comprises a number of bays and offshore reefs with excellent snorkeling and diving close to shore.
+The coast line comprises a number of bays and offshore reefs.
+There is excellent snorkeling and diving close to shore.
 The Bight, a preferred anchorage, is well protected and provides another great spot for watersports and snorkeling.

 Peter Island was first established as a resort in the late sixties and has continually grown in facilities and popularity.
-Peter Island has a hair-raising folklore history about the famous pirate Blackbeard who is said to have abandoned some of his crew to their death on Dead Chest Island.
+Peter Island has a hair-raising folklore history about the famous pirate Blackbeard.
+He is said to have abandoned some of his crew to their death on Dead Chest Island.
 The men were washed up in Deadmans Bay, which is now the lively main beach of the resort.

 The island may derive its name from the Spanish word for ‘drowned’ or ‘flooded’, appropriate to this low lying island that devastated over 300 ships in centuries past.
 The island measures only 28ft above sea level at its highest, so flat that mariners couldn’t see it to get their bearings until they were trapped in the surrounding coral maze known as Horseshoe Reef.